 Some estates may also require local tax returns.

 An executor may also need to file a state inheritance tax return if the state imposes such a tax.
 Only one return is filed, but each beneficiary pays their share of the tax based on the value of what they inherit.
 If there is no executor, the beneficiaries themselves will be responsible for filing the return.
 An executor may also need to file one or more federal gift tax returns for certain unreported large gifts.
-Finally, an executor will need to file a federal estate tax return if the estate is large enough (as of 2021, only estates valued over $11.7 million need to file a federal return) and a state estate tax return if a federal estate tax return is filed or the state imposes its own estate tax.
+Finally, an executor will need to file a federal estate tax return if the estate is large enough (for 2023, only estates valued over $12.92 million need to file a federal return) and a state estate tax return if a federal estate tax return is filed or the state imposes its own estate tax.
 Most states do not impose estate tax, but those that do also have their own estate tax exemptions.

 Obtaining a Taxpayer ID